GrahamDumpleton/wsgiorg/frameworks.rst

     weblayer is a lightweight, componentised package for writing WSGI applications.
 `Zope <https://zope.readthedocs.io>`_
-    The former Zope 2 web application server is now nearing version 4.
-    It now uses WSGI as the default publishing method.
-A starting configuration using the ``waitress`` WSGI server is included, but all WSGI-compliant servers are supported.
+    The Zope web application server has been using WSGI as the default publishing method starting with version 4.
+A sample configuration using the ``waitress`` WSGI server is included, but most WSGI-compliant servers are supported.

 Deprecated Systems
 ------------------